-During 1895 - 1915, overlapping the Victorian and Edwardian era's, the Art Nouveau period was a short but influencial artistic revolt against the advances of technology.
+During 1895 – 1915, overlapping the Victorian and Edwardian era’s, the Art Nouveau period was a short but influential artistic revolt against the advances of technology.
 It was short lived but some of the most sought after jewellery in the world was produced from this time.
-It emphasised the importance of hand-craftmanship, creativity and design.
-Moonstones, Opal and Agate were popular gemstones and diamonds were used sapringly to add artistic appeal.
+It emphasised the importance of hand-craftsmanship, creativity and design.
+Moonstones, Opal and Agate were popular gemstones and diamonds were used sparingly to add artistic appeal.
 It was a highly artistic period which perfected the enameling of jewellery.

 As World War I began, the Art Deco era also developed, 1915 – 1935.
 The main characteristic of jewellery from this period were the emphasis of bold, geometric designs.
 Lines were perfected as straight and linear and gemstones followed.
 Sapphires, rubies and emeralds were calibre cut and added colour to the diamond jewellery being produced.
 Platinum was still the preferred choice of metal but white gold grew in popularity as it was less costly.